They are the driving force and guarantee of a future-oriented cluster. They translate creative services into digital solutions:

 Leipzig's lively university landscape with its strong technical character is providing companies in the sector with the skilled workers of the future.

-ICT companies are ubiquitous in Leipzig.
-Information and communication technology is the driving force behind the IT, media and creative industries.
-Exciting start-ups and an above-average development in employee and turnover figures make the ICT industry the cluster's No. 1 growth sector.
+IT companies are ubiquitous in Leipzig.
+Information technology is the driving force behind the IT, media and creative industries.
+Exciting start-ups and an above-average development in employee and turnover figures make the IT industry the cluster's No. 1 growth sector.
 Leipzig thrives on its modern and efficient telecommunications system.
 This is probably one of the reasons why the "Who's who" of Leipzig's market leaders in telecommunications are drawn here and are continuously expanding their business activities and locations.
 Numerous Leipzig companies have entered the market, while international companies such as Trivago or TomTom are successfully operating in their Leipzig locations.

 Coordinating the activities of the Central German IT sector and increasing their visibility - is the main concern of Cluster IT Mitteldeutschland e.
 V. The industry network based in Leipzig was founded in 2009 by seven regional IT companies and represents the interests of the IT industry in Saxony, Saxony-Anhalt and Thuringia.
 More than 50 members and partners now belong to the IT cluster.
 The association includes both large, well-known companies and smaller, new companies.
 Institutions and universities are also part of this industry network.